Luis Robert Player Props: White Sox vs. Red Sox

-Luis Robert -- with a slugging percentage of .694 in his past 10 games, including four home runs -- will be in action for the Chicago White Sox against the Boston Red Sox, with Brayan Bello on the mound, on June 23 at 8:10 PM ET.
+The Chicago White Sox and Luis Robert, who went 1-for-4 last time in action, battle James Paxton and the Boston Red Sox at Guaranteed Rate Field, Saturday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Luis Robert Game Info & Props vs. the Red Sox